Leakage Prevention System (LPS)

 Dashboard shows the outcome.
 Today shows what staff should review next.
 Rules keep the workflow controlled.

-Review calls, schedule risk, recall, or workflow fit before touching patients.
-No patient contact, schedule changes, or dental software writes in the first review.
+We review calls, schedule risk, and recall against your real clinic signals.
+No patient contact, no schedule changes, no software writes in the first review.

 Run one approved workflow